-- 8.6 Proposals for new programmes must be approved by the relevant subject network committee(s) and Faculty Board of Study before being presented to Academic Council (or a body to which it delegates this authority) for planning approval. - 8.7 Academic Council, taking into consideration the recommendation of the Faculty Board of Study, may decide: - a. to grant planning approval for the proposed programme - b. to grant planning approval for the proposed programme with recommendations for consideration by the programme development team - c. not to grant planning approval for the proposed programme.
+- 8.6 Proposals for new programmes must be approved by the relevant Faculty Board of Study before being presented to Partnership Planning Forum for planning approval. - 8.7 Partnership Planning Forum, taking into consideration the recommendation of the Faculty Board of Study, may decide: - a. to grant planning approval for the proposed programme - b. to grant planning approval for the proposed programme with recommendations for consideration by the programme development team - c. not to grant planning approval for the proposed programme.